getsentry/rfcs/text/0126-sdk-span-buffer.md

 Scenario: Timeout set to 0 span with children
     Given the timeout is set to 0
-    When the SDK finishes one span with 10 children Then the SDK puts the span with the 10 children into one envelope And sends the envelope to Sentry.
+    When the SDK finishes one span with children of a weight of 100 Then the SDK puts the span with the children into one envelope And sends the envelope to Sentry.

 Scenario: Timeout set to 0 spans without children